rishabh6398/Jarvis-AI/README.md

 This project is a web application that leverages speech recognition, natural language processing, and artificial intelligence to provide an interactive voice-based assistant.
 The application allows users to speak into their device's microphone, transcribes the speech into text using Google Cloud Speech-to-Text, processes the text using OpenAI GPT-3, generates a response, and converts the response into speech using Google Cloud Text-to-Speech.
 The generated speech is played back to the user.

 ## Features
-Real-time speech recognition: The application utilizes the browser's speech recognition capabilities to transcribe spoken words into text in real time.
+Real-time speech recognition: The application utilizes the browser's speech recognition capabilities to transcribe spoken words into text in real-time.

 Natural language processing: The transcribed text is processed using OpenAI GPT-3, an advanced natural language processing model, to generate contextually relevant and meaningful responses.